minakamoto/pcshscr2023/docs/webapp/teachers/3rd.md

 Open the mobile app in Expo GO and verify that the following screen appears
 <img src="../../static/img/3rd/docs/only_text_home_screen.png" alt="Updated Splash Screen" width="300">

-Also, make sure that the default error screen (`Unmached Route`) is displayed when you tap `Sakura-tei`.
+Also, make sure that the default error screen (`Unmatched Route`) is displayed when you tap `Sakura-tei`.
 <img src="../../static/img/3rd/docs/default_unmatched_route_screen.png" alt="Updated Splash Screen" width="300">

 After the error screen is displayed, swipe left to return to the Home screen where `Sakura-tei` is displayed.